VenturianTome/VenturianTome/src/5.Characters/Billy_Acachalla.md

   - Billy was 25 in *Water World Water Park*, making him 29 or 30 in 2020
 - Time Loop
   - He was once in trouble with the police because his macaroni sales were found out about and Ghost had to try to save him \[11:58 - *Johnny Ghost Did A Bad Thing*]
-    - Ghost was in a never-ending time loop of trying to save, but inevitably killing, him \[13:34 - *Johnny Ghost Did A Bad Thing*]
+    - Ghost was in a never-ending time loop of trying to save, but inevitably killing, Billy \[13:34 - *Johnny Ghost Did A Bad Thing*]

 ----